 Published Studies and Ongoing Projects

 FDA scientists have collaborated with a variety of stakeholders to conduct patient preference studies to inform clinical trial design and medical device regulatory decision-making.
-These patient preference studies have included:
+These patient preference studies have included medical devices for:

 Blogs and Articles